chrisj733/cedar/README.md

 No health monitors are included at this time.

 ## Functional accounts used ##
-This service uses a Vanguard API account capable of modifying deployments ADX Account: cedar-controller

 ## Upgrade Process ##
 Standard k8s container update process.